 There are many footpaths around the village with which you could create a short walk - the climb up Mill Gill is a local favourite.
 Those wanting more of a challenge could walk further along the valley to Hawes or eastwards to Carperby, Castle Bolton and Redmire.

-Askrigg is well-served with two pubs, tea rooms, bakery and a little shop.
+Askrigg is well-served with three pubs, a brewery, a tea room, deli and craft shops.
 It makes a great base for visitors with several well-reviewed B&Bs as well as other sorts of holiday accommodation.
 Contact our National Park Centre in Hawes for details.